GPS Spoofing Attacks on Automated Frequency Coordination System in Wi-Fi 6E and Beyond: Introduction

 \section{Introduction}

-With the increasing number of Wi-Fi devices, the existing 2.4 GHz and 5 GHz bands have become increasingly congested, leading to interference, degraded performance, and limited throughput.
-To address these limitations and meet the growing demands of modern wireless applications, the 6 GHz spectrum (ranging from 5.925 GHz to 7.125 GHz) was opened for unlicensed use under Wi-Fi 6E \cite{wifi6} and Wi-Fi 7 \cite{wifi7} by the Federal Communications Commission (FCC) in 2020~\cite{fcc:20-51}.
+With the increasing number of Wi-Fi devices, the existing 2.4\,GHz and 5\,GHz bands have become increasingly congested, leading to interference, degraded performance, and limited throughput.
+To address these limitations and meet the growing demands of modern wireless applications, the 6\,GHz spectrum (ranging from 5.925\,GHz to 7.125\,GHz) was opened for unlicensed use by the Federal Communications Commission (FCC) in 2020~\cite{fcc:20-51}.
+Wi-Fi devices under 802.11ax (Wi-Fi\,6E) \cite{wifi6} and 802.11be (Wi-Fi\,7) \cite{wifi7} is allowed to operate in this spectrum.
 However, these newly available bands overlap with frequencies already used by incumbent licensed devices, many of which support mission-critical infrastructure.
 These systems include fixed microwave links for cellular backhaul, emergency services (e.g., police, fire, and medical communication networks), and utility telemetry for smart grids.
 Uncoordinated transmissions from unlicensed Wi-Fi Access Points (APs) operating in the same spectrum could cause harmful interference, potentially disrupting essential services and leading to severe consequences.

-To enable safe coexistence between incumbent services and unlicensed Wi-Fi use in the 6 GHz band, the FCC mandates the use of the Automated Frequency Coordination (AFC) system for outdoor, standard-power APs.
+To enable safe coexistence between incumbent services and unlicensed Wi-Fi use in the 6\,GHz band, the FCC mandates the use of the Automated Frequency Coordination (AFC) system for outdoor, standard-power APs.
 The AFC is a cloud-based coordination mechanism, operated by certified providers, that determines which frequencies an AP can safely use and at what power levels.
 The AP must report its geographic location (e.g., GPS coordinates and height), and the AFC uses this information, along with a propagation model and a database of protected incumbents, to assess potential interference.
 The AFC then responds with an approved list of frequencies and transmission power levels tailored to the AP’s location.
 APs are required to comply with these guidelines before operating.

 Given the reliance on location data, GPS-based positioning of AP is generally preferred over manually entered values to reduce the risk of human error or tampering.
 However, in this work, we demonstrate that even GPS-based location reporting can be spoofed using readily available radio equipment, leading to significant implications.
 An attacker with access to the AP or operating in its proximity can manipulate its reported location to obtain unauthorized access to protected frequencies or transmit at higher power levels, bypassing AFC safeguards.
 This may result in harmful interference to incumbent services and potential disruptions to critical infrastructure, posing national security risks.